neuropathbasel/gpumap/README.rst

     python setup.py install

 Note that the dependecies need to be installed beforehand.
-Then test, is the installation is working with the script.
+Then test, is the installation is working with the included test script.
 You will probably get deprecation warnings.

 .. code:: bash